How Does the Summer Heat Affect My Dog?

 Here’s How You Can Keep Your Pet Safe in the Summer Heat.

 “If we’re hot sitting outside in T-shirts and shorts, our dogs are certainly going to be hot sitting outside in a heavy fur coat,” says Adam Goldfarb, director of the Pets at Risk program for the Humane Society of the United States.
 Be mindful of what type of dog you have and how old it is; these factors may determine your dog’s tolerance for heat.
-Older dogs, puppies, and northern breeds with heavy coats may have a harder time withstanding heat.
+Senior dogs, puppies, and northern breeds with heavy coats may have a harder time withstanding heat.
 Heatstroke symptoms include; panting, drooling, restlessness, red tongue, vomiting, diarrhea, and breathing distress.

 What to Do if Your Dog Has Heatstroke: